deyingk/agmn/README.md

 # agmn

-Adaptive graphical model network (AGMN) for 2D hand pose estimation
+This is the Pytorch implementation of "Adaptive graphical model network (AGMN) for 2D hand pose estimation".